 The United Nations Association-Houston Chapter (UNA-HOU) is proud to be one of the oldest chapters in the nation.
 In 1955, Eleanor Roosevelt traveled to Houston to speak on behalf of the U.N. to the newly-formed chapter.
 She also presented the U.N. flag to the City of Houston.

 Our Chapter’s mission is to educate people about the UN’s role in international affairs, how it impacts individuals and communities, and to strengthen US support for this institution whose purpose is to promote social justice the foundation for universal peace.
-UNA Houston achieves this through its various programs including Global Classrooms, UNA Film Festival (UNAFF TRAVELING FILM FESTIVAL), Know Your UN series, Cultural Dinners series, Young Professionals for International Cooperation (YPIC) programs, Advocacy Alerts and training, outreach lectures and programs.
+UNA Houston achieves this through its various programs including Global Classrooms, UNA Film Festival (UNAFF Traveling Film Festival in conjunction with Stanford University), Know Your UN series, Cultural Dinners series, Young Professionals for International Cooperation (YPIC) programs, Advocacy Alerts and training, outreach lectures and programs.

 Its distinguished Board of Directors and volunteers are dedicated to the work of the UN.
 Many of the members have served in some capacity with the U.S. government, international governments, the United Nations, the UN Foundation, and international businesses.

-HAMUN38- The UNA-Houston sponsored the 38th session of the Model United Nations in Houston, the largest session in the southern United States.
+The UNA-Houston sponsored the 39th session of the Houston Area Model United Nations (HAMUN), the largest session in the southern United States.
 More than 1,000 students attended.
-UNA-Houston former president and Legacy Member Mrs. Delores Goble addressed the session and shared her personal history and recollections of the forming of the United Nations.
+UNA-Houston former president and Legacy Member Mrs. Dolores Goble addressed the session and shared her personal history and recollections of the forming of the United Nations.
 Students held UN Committee discussions, developed resolutions, and addressed global crises amidst the session.